Lullabot/trusty32-lamp/README.txt

 * Reverse-engineering the configuration to make minor changes took more time to make than it would have been to build a box from scratch.
 * Many boxes look useful, but aren't signed by a trusted source.
-How would I know that the box wasn't sending off my API keys or code to some other source?
+How would I know that the box wasn't sending off my API keys or code to some random server?

 With the release of Ubuntu 14.04, I needed to get up to speed on Apache and PHP configuration anyways.
 As well, I wanted something that would easily let me do